Equidistribution of numerical semigroup gaps modulo $m$: Numerical semigroups and sets of gaps

-In the introduction of this paper, we mentioned the work of Wang \& Wang \cite{WangWang2008} from which, for a numerical semigroup of the form $S=\langle a,b\rangle$ with $\gcd(a,b)=1$, one can determine whether or not $\HH(S)$ is evenly distributed modulo 2.
+In the introduction of this paper, we mentioned the work of Wang \& Wang \cite{WangWang2008} from which, for a numerical semigroup of the form $S=\langle a,b\rangle$ with $\gcd(a,b)=1$, one can determine whether or not $\HH(S)$ is equidistributed modulo 2.
 Their work was based on the following result of Tuenter. \begin{thm}[{\cite[Theorem 2.1]{Tuenter06}}] For $S=\langle a,b\rangle$ and any function $f$ defined on $\N_0$,

 \end{thm} Still with $S=\langle a,b\rangle$, Wang \& Wang used Theorem~\ref{thm:tuenter} and the function $f(n)=(-1)^n$ to derive an expression (\cite[Theorem 4.1]{WangWang2008}) for the \emph{alternate Sylvester sum} for $m\in\N_0$.
 In particular, when $m=0$, they found